taylorjg/hangman-elm/README.md

 # TODO

+* correctly chosen letters should have disabled green buttons
+* incorrectly chosen letters should have disabled red buttons
 * add gameState (InProgress / GameOver)
 * only process ChooseLetter msg when InProgress
 * when GameOver, display a NewGame button